whatsupmailbox/whatsupmailbox.github.io/_posts/2016-03-21-Popsugar-Must-Have-Subscription-Box-March-2016-Review-Coupon.md

 <p>My Lola is a subscription for tampons that are 100% cotton — which means they're 100% natural, 100% biodegradable, and 100% easy to feel good about.
 Can't wait to try this!</p>

-<p><i>Note: Each card has a unique redeption code.
+<p><i>Note: Each card has a unique redemption code.
 Offer valid through 4/30/16.
 Valid on one-box orders only.
 New customers only.
 One per customer.</i></p>

 <br>